akiUp/ICSUnitSim/README.md

 # ICSUnitSim
-Simulation of Industrial process unit on ESP32 board with ModbusTCP interface Simulation intended to for HMI testing with realtime values and ICS security research
+Simulation of Industrial process unit on ESP32 board with ModbusTCP interface

+Simulation intended for HMI testing with realtime values and ICS security research

 For Modbus signals testing you could use http://en.radzio.dxp.pl/modbus-master-simulator/